AviatrixSystems/Docs/HowTos/EncrOverExpRoute.rst

 The Problem
 ------------

+AWS Direct Connect and Azur ExpressRoute provides a private routed circuit to AWS VPC and Azure VNet.

+Avitrix site2cloud feature provides encryption over Direct Connect or ExpressRoute.
+This document describes how to implement the feature over Express Route.
+The same method applies to AWS.

+The
-Azur ExpressRoute provides a private routed circuit to Azure VNet.
-The VNet VPN gateway that terminates the ExpressRotue connects VNet virtual machines with the on-prem servers in a traditional routing domain.
+VNet VPN gateway that terminates the ExpressRotue connects VNet virtual machines with the on-prem servers in a traditional routing domain.
 While Azure ExpressRoute provides a private link between customer’s on-prem